cnavotka/blog/README.md

 - As a site visitor, I would like to find the aesthetics of the website enjoyable and I want to use interactive elements on the website.

+### Colours

+I decided to use a light gray background with black and blue to mimick the Gopher Protocol, used during my firsts contacts with the Internet.

 ### Strategy

 ### Scope